 Extra salt?
 Yes, please.

 I usually avoid ordering them at restaurants because typically a pre-made mix is used, which means they have a ton of calories.
 I get why the mix is necessary, they would need a lifetime supply of limes and someone whose sole job was to juice them.
 But did you know that you don’t need a mix to make a really good margarita?
-You only need lime juice, a sweetener (agave or try my honey lime version) and tequila.
-Seriously, it’s just that easy.

 To make this cilantro lime margarita version, throw in a small handful– it’s somewhere between 2 tablespoons to 1/4 cup — into a cocktail shaker.